Contact Us for a Free Consultation (213) 542-0979

 Bail and Own Recognizance Release

-In Los Angeles County, after you are arrested and charged with a crime, you will most likely have the chance to be released on bail while your case in pending in courthouse.
+In Los Angeles County, after you are arrested and charged with a crime, you will most likely have the chance to be released on bail while your case is pending in the courthouse.

-The right to reasonable bail is protected by the California Constitution and Penal Code 1275 PC.
-At your arraignment, which is the first court appearance, you could be released “O.R.,” meaning own recognizance without having to post bail.
+The California Constitution and Penal Code 1275 PC protect the right to reasonable bail.
+At your arraignment, your first court appearance, you could be released “O.R.” on your recognizance without having to post bail.

-The term “bail” is described as financial assurance you will return to court after you are released from custody.
-Judges will use a misdemeanor or felony California bail schedule for each crime in order to decide the amount of bail.
+The term “bail” refers to financial assurance that you will return to court after you are released from custody.
+Judges decide the amount of bail using a misdemeanor or felony California bail schedule for each crime.

 Bail and Own Recognizance Release in Los Angeles